Dairon Blanco Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.89 team ERA that ranks ninth among all MLB pitching staffs.
+- The Guardians have a 3.86 team ERA that ranks sixth among all league pitching staffs.

-- Allen (4-2) takes the mound for the Guardians in his 14th start of the season.
-He's put together a 3.21 ERA in 67 1/3 innings pitched, with 71 strikeouts.
+- Williams makes the start for the Guardians, his seventh of the season.
+He is 1-2 with a 3.74 ERA and 26 strikeouts in 33 2/3 innings pitched.

-- His most recent time out was on Tuesday against the Pittsburgh Pirates, when the lefty tossed five scoreless innings while giving up only one hit.
+- In his most recent time out on Friday, the right-hander went four innings against the Philadelphia Phillies, allowing one earned run while surrendering five hits.

-- The 24-year-old has an ERA of 3.21, with 9.5 strikeouts per nine innings, in 13 games this season.
-Opponents have a .255 batting average against him.
+- The 24-year-old has a 3.74 ERA and 7 strikeouts per nine innings across six games this season, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.